1 - If you hate the sun setting at 10 or 11 pm, stay home.

 No matter where you are, you’ll see gorgeous sunsets glistening over the clear Canadian lakes.
 If this offends you, close your eyes.

-4 - If you like gloomy days, this might noT be for you.
+4 - If you like gloomy days, this might not be for you.

 If you don't like sunny days, you may want to rethink your trip.
 Thunder Bay has over 2,200 hours of bright sunshine each year.
-Compare this to London, ON with 1,793 hours or Abbotsford, BC with 1,887 hours or St. John’s Newfoundland with 1,633 hours.
-Thunder Bay is the sixth large city in Canada for number of bright sunshine hours.
+Compare this to London, ON with 1,793 hours or Abbotsford, BC with 1,887 hours, or St. John’s Newfoundland with 1,633 hours.
+Thunder Bay is the sixth large city in Canada for the number of bright sunshine hours.

 5 - If you hate being serenaded by the call of the loon, don’t come to Ontario’s Sunset Country.